 Financial assets and financial liabilities are recognised when a Company entity becomes a party to the contractual provisions of the instruments.
 Financial assets and financial liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial recognition.
+Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognised immediately in profit or loss.